vhalragnarok-ffxiv/vhal-bazzite/README.md

-Bazzite + Unity + Jetbrains Toolbox + GitFourchette installed.
+Bazzite + Unity + Jetbrains Toolbox + GitFourchette + Brave Origin installed.
 What more do you want?

 This is for my PC + Laptop, use at your own risk.
 I am not responsible for shit.